 within the hospital

-nursing stations located nearby with optimal sightlines to
+nursing stations located nearby with optimal sight lines to

-assistance to complete the tasks.
+minimal assistance to complete the tasks.

 Most stroke patients at Bryn Mawr Rehab Hospital are over the age of 65.